✓ Stage 3 Fine-tuned Models Released! (90% smaller than ImageSAM3)

 Roadmap

-• Planned Release Stage 1 encoder weights (pending SAM3 public release)
+• ✓ Completed Release Stage 1 image encoder weights (distilled from SAM3 image encoder)

 • Planned Release Stage 2 memory bank aligned models